 Quality Teaching in Primary Classrooms

-This course provides students with the foundational knowledge and skills that they will need in order to become primary teachers and maximise the achievement of learning outcomes for all students.
-It introduces students to principles and practice of quality teaching by focusing on approaches to teaching that (a) promote high levels of intellectual quality; (b) establish high quality contexts for learning; and (c) generate significance for learners.
-Students will have the opportunity to analyse, design, evaluate and reflect upon quality classroom and assessment practice.
-Students will also have the opportunity to engage with the profession and reflect upon their developing understanding of quality teaching in primary schools through (the equivalent of 5 days) observation and teaching in a primary school setting.
+This course provides students with the foundational knowledge and skills that they will need in order to become a secondary teacher and maximise the achievement of learning outcomes for all students.
+It introduces students to principles and practice of quality teaching, by focusing on approaches to teaching that (a) promote high levels of intellectual quality; (b) establish high quality contexts for learning; and (c) generate significance for learners.
+Students will have the opportunity to participate in clinical activities where they will analyse, design, evaluate and reflect upon quality classroom and assessment practice through simulated QT Rounds.
+A mandatory component of this course is a 10 day placement in a school where students will observe and provide some support in classrooms.

 On successful completion of the course students will be able to:

 1. synthesise a broad research base to deepen their understandings of the foundations of quality teaching in primary schools;

 2. plan and teach a lesson that supports high levels of intellectual quality; establishes a high quality learning environment and generates significance for learners;

 3. critically evaluate and reflect upon classroom teaching based on their understanding of quality classroom practice; and

 4. apply the principles of quality teaching to the design and evaluation of assessment for learning practices.

 The following course content will be addressed in the context of quality teaching in primary schools:

 - becoming a facilitator of Quality Teaching Rounds;